Updated: Nov 19

 Do You Know Who I Am?

-Another way to avoid the hurt of a parent not knowing your name is to avoid this situation all together.
+Another way to avoid the hurt of a parent not knowing your name is to avoid this situation altogether.
 Sadly I often see family members and even professional carers play the guessing game with the person living with dementia:

 · “ Do you know who I am?”